codecarrotlabs/blog.codecarrot.net/_posts/business/marketing/social/instagram/2017-09-01-using-instagram-to-drive-traffic-to-your-website.md

 title: Using Instagram to drive traffic to your website
 date: 2017-09-01 23:30:00
 categories: business
-tags: Instagram traffic small-business smallbiz
+tags: business marketing instagram traffic small-business smallbiz social
 description: With over 300 million users, Instagram has much untapped potential.
 Learn four ways to use Instagram to drive traffic to your small business website.
 image: people-working-on-a-fully-messed-table.png
 ---